 One of the most important breed facts is that owning a Nebelung is often more expensive than owning other breeds of cats, particularly shorthair breeds.
 Not only do they have the typical food, grooming, and vet care costs associated with any cat’s ownership, but they also require some special care and attention.
 Their long coats require weekly brushing to prevent tangles that lead to matting.
 They sometimes need to visit a groomer for thinning of the coat, matting removal, or a complete shave to grow a fresh coat.

 Members of this breed are often picky eaters.
-Your new cat may come with an expensive taste, turning its nose up to typical cat food and wanting a more costly brand.
+Your new cat may come with expensive taste, turning its nose up to typical cat food and wanting a more costly brand.
 The average owner pays between $120 and $150 per month for their food, treats, and health supplements recommended by a veterinarian.
 These cats are also sensitive about the care and upkeep of their litter boxes, so you must be prepared to shoulder the cost of their preferred brand.

 Kittens

-Kittens of the breed are among the cutest you can find in the cat world!
+Kittens of the breed are among the cutest you can find in the cat world.
 They are fluffy, sweet, and playful.
 Their widely set green eyes make them appear as intelligent and curious as they are, eager to take in the world around them.

-Kittenhood is an important time in any Nebelung’s life as the fluff balls need early socialization and handling to ensure they are not anxious or timid cats.
+Kittenhood is an important time in any Nebelung’s life, as the fluff balls need early socialization and handling to ensure they are not anxious or timid cats.
 Of course, the species is known for running to hide in different rooms or under beds when visitors come into their domains.
-But being around other domestic cats, people and pets is a great idea to help curb their natural shyness.
+But being around other domestic cats, people, and pets is a great idea to help curb their natural shyness.
 Social exposure can also cause these kitties to give extra lap cuddles to the humans they love.

 One of the cutest traits of Nebelung kittens is their quiet little meow.
 The breed is known for being quieter than many other types of cats.
-Throughout their lifetimes, these cats tend to “speak” only when they need to make a point such as when their water bowl or food dish is empty.
+Throughout their lifetimes, these cats tend to “speak” only when they need to make a point, such as when their water bowl or food dish is empty.
 But as kittens, their sweet voices tend to be very soft and quiet.
 Some will vocalize in soft little squeaks as they learn how to communicate.

 Like the adults, the breed’s kittens are medium-sized when compared to other cat breeds.
 But there is no denying the special cuteness of their irresistibly fluffy blue-gray coat.